jdrsn/slate/source/includes/_objects.md

 ## Read objects

 The operation `/r` allows you to read objects (documents/entries) that are stored in a specific array (collection/table).
-A request can be sent only via HTTP method `GET`.

 ### Read all objects

 `GET /r/<app>/<array>`

-Through the URLs ending with `/<array>`, all objects in this array are retrieved.
+Through the endpoints ending with `/<array>`, all objects in this array are retrieved.

 > <a href="https://qi.do/r/chat/message" target="_blank">qi.do/r/chat/message </a>